ornament-orm/ornament/docs/basic/loading.md

 In the function body, simply do whatever you need to do to get your data, and then loop through it creating a new instance of `__CLASS__` with the correct properties set.

+There's also a `find` method which is shorthand for `query(...)[0]` and takes the same arguments.

+You can also avoid using `query` and `find` alltogether; keep in mind though that internally Ornament will still be using them, so for consistency it's usually best to override them.